sunpy/sunpy.org/project/index.rst

     :aff_link: https://www.sheffield.ac.uk/
     :date: 17 March 2014

-    Stuart is the Python developer for the Daniel K. Inouye Solar Telescope Data Centre.
+    Stuart Mumford is the Python developer for the Daniel K. Inouye Solar Telescope Data Centre.
 He obtained a PhD in Numerical solar physics from Sheffield University in 2016, prior to his PhD he obtained a first class MPhys degree in Physics with Planetary and Space Physics from The University of Wales Aberystwyth, during which he spent 5 months studying at UNIS on Svalbard in the high arctic.

 .. card:: Tiago Pereira
     :img_name: tiago.png